KnutHojeberg/Project1-HTML-CSS/readme.md

 This website is ment for:

-The target group is men and women aged 20-60+ in Europe.
+The target group is men and women, all ages around the world who preferably has an existing intrest for football.

 ### User Stories

-#### Existing costumer
+#### Existing user

- - As a customer, I want to see if there are new cooking classes to attend.
+ - As a user, I want to see if there are any news that I havent read.
- - As a customer, I want the material to be easily accessible
+ - As a user, I want the material to be easily accessible.
- - As a customer, I want the course to be clear and affordable
+ - As a user, I want the news and information to be clear and easy to read.

-#### New customer
+#### New user

- - As a new customer: I want to know what Learn to cook online has to offer me.
+ - As a new user: I want to know what Footballers in England has to offer me.
- - As a new customer: I want to feel that the structure of the course is not too cumbersome.
+ - As a new user: I want to feel that the structure of the website and newsletter is easy to consume and understand.
- - As a new customer: I want to be able to get in touch with Learn to Cook Online and clarify any questions I may have.
+ - As a new user: I want to be able to interact with Footballers in England on diffrent social media platforms.

 ### User Goals

- - Find information about cooking courses
- - Find information about different dishes
+ - Find information about Footballers specifically in England
+ - Find information about how to get the information direct to me whithout being required to go on the website, hence the newsletter.
- - Find information on how to get in touch with Learn to Cook Online.
+ - Find information on how to get in touch with Footballers in England on diffrent social media platforms.
- - Send an inquiry to Learn to cook online via the contact form
- - Buy a course to learn how to cook a dish
+ - Sign up for the weekly newsletter about footballers in England.

 ### Requirements